Anal Sex Safety: What to Know

 • The tissue inside the anus is not as well-protected as the skin outside the anus.
 Our external tissue has layers of dead cells that serve as a protective barrier against infection.
 The tissue inside the anus doesn't have this natural protection, which leaves it vulnerable to tearing and the spread of infection.

-• The anus was designed to hold in feces.
-The anus is surrounded with a ring-like muscle, called the anal sphincter, which tightens after we have a bowel movement.
+• The anus was designed to hold in poop.
+A ring-like muscle called the anal sphincter surrounds the anus and tightens after we have a bowel movement.
 When the muscle is tight, anal penetration can be painful and difficult.
-Repetitive anal sex may weaken the anal sphincter, making it difficult to hold in feces until you can get to the toilet.
-Kegel exercises to strengthen the sphincter may help prevent this problem or correct it.
+Repetitive anal sex may weaken the anal sphincter, making it difficult to hold in poop until you can get to the toilet.
+Kegel exercises to strengthen the sphincter may help prevent or correct this problem.

 • The anus is full of bacteria.
 Bacteria normally in the anus can potentially infect the giving partner.
 Having vaginal sex after anal sex can also lead to vaginal and urinary tract infections.